If you’re a teacher, educational leader or even parent, the chances are you’ll be familiar with the term ‘cultural capital’.

 - Forest walks

 School trips can also be fantastic opportunities to increase students’ awareness of global issues and cultural awareness – especially when involving international travel.
-Cultural programmes such as TEP’s sister school partnership programme opens doors to meeting many aspects of Ofsted’s framework, not least of all cultural capital.
+Cultural programmes and strong school partnerships, such as TEP’s sister school partnership programme also open doors to meeting many aspects of Ofsted’s framework, not least of all cultural capital.

 Cultural capital could also be interpreted as exposing children to people of all ages.
 Encouraging activities where children have to ask questions about their own families is an important way of handing down wisdom and knowledge.